What is Ignition Payments?

-Businesses that use Ignition payments succeed by gaining efficiencies and advantages in 4 key areas:
+Businesses that use Ignition payments succeed by gaining efficiencies and advantages in four key areas:

 A Hands-off Accounts Receivable Process.

-Collecting your client's billing details upfront even if you bill on completion gives you the power to collect payment from your clients when you invoice them, rather than letting them have the power to pay you when they feel like it.
+Collecting your client's billing details upfront gives you the power to collect payment from your clients when you invoice them, rather than letting them have the power to pay you when they feel like it.
 This can eliminate debtors from your practice and remove friction points from your client relationship.